 - Extended charges for services outside the scope of services shall be charged on an hourly or project basis.

 - The hourly rate for staff and contractors is reviewed and adjusted annually by Covenant.
-Any rate changes for Services under and active agreement will be issued to Client in a Change Order.
+Any rate changes for Services under and an active agreement will be issued to Client in a Change Order.

 - The pricing for each Service agreement may be adjusted on an annual basis, effective on each agreement’s anniversary date by a percentage equal to 5%.

-- When a third-party vendor (Vendor) whom Covenant purchases products or services from increase their price to Covenant, Covenant will extend the same price increase to Client in alignment with the date the Vendor increases its pricing.
+- When a third-party vendor (Vendor), whom Covenant purchases products or services from, increase their price to Covenant, Covenant will extend the same price increase to Client in alignment with the date the Vendor increases its pricing.